-Seoul, the capital city of South-Korea, is a dynamic city where modern skyscrapers, K-pop culture and high-tech public transport meet the traditional palaces, Buddhist temples, street markets and mountain trails.
-For us, Korea feels like the unknown land between the crazy Japan and intrusive China.
+Seoul, the capital city of South-Korea, is a dynamic city where modern skyscrapers, K-pop culture, and high-tech public transport meet the traditional palaces, Buddhist temples, street markets, and mountain trails.
+For us, Korea feels like the unknown land between crazy Japan and intrusive China.
 Or at least, it feels like that before visiting.
-Actually we never considered going , but luckily we made Korean friends that we have to visit!
-We fall in love with Korea, and especially when we travel Seoul.
+Actually, we never considered going, but luckily we made Korean friends that we have to visit!
+We fall in love with Korea, and especially when we travel to Seoul.
 We stay for two whole weeks in the city and we could stay much longer.

-Through couchsurfing we stay with locals in four different parts of Seoul.
+Through Couchsurfing, we stay with locals in four different parts of Seoul.
 Staying in all those different parts of the city gives us the opportunity to explore every part from a local perspective.
-Our couchsurfing hosts show us the best places in their neighbourhoods, including the best restaurants!
+Our Couchsurfing hosts show us the best places in their neighborhoods, including the best restaurants!
 We discover Korean cuisine, and we totally love it.
 If you like coffee: Seoul is a coffee paradise!
 We challenge you not to fall in love with the city (+ food) after these things you can’t miss in Seoul!

 Bukchon Hanok village